AidasDir/redir5Gted2Gsm/README.md

 device_name = soapy
 device_args = driver=lime,rxant=LNAH,txant=BAND2
 ```
+#rr.conf

+Finally we need to select the radio frequency to transmit and receive on, which can conveniently be expressed

 Find the cell_list section and update the dl_earfcn parameter.
 The section of my updated file is as follows:
 ```bash